 The book's publication coincides with Todd's tenth consecutive Pushcart Prize nomination.
 Tough Luck includes poems that first appeared in American Poetry Review, Poetry, Terrain, Georgia Review, Alaska Quarterly Review, and National and Minnesota Public Radio.

-For their support, Todd is grateful to W. W. Norton editor Jill Bialosky and literary agent Nancy Stauffer.
+For her support, Todd is grateful to W. W. Norton editor Jill Bialosky.

 Widely regarded as one of the best poets of his generation. . . .